DFO-CHS-Dynamic-Hydrographic-Products/WLTools/ca/gc/dfo/chs/wltools/cfg/tidal/nonStationary/StLawrence/dischargeClusters/README.txt

-The St. Lawrence discharge clusters non-stationary tidal constituents values must be used for the non-stationary tidal predictions with the following equations:
+The St. Lawrence discharge clusters non-stationary tidal constituents values in the
+<cluster>/dischargeClimatoTFHA/gridPoint-NNN-TFHA.json files must be used for the
+non-stationary tidal predictions with the following equations:

 The stages discharges data used for the non-stationary tidal analysis was (2nd order polynomial):